Navid200/xDrip/docs/Petroleum-jelly-in-Dexcom-G6-Sensor.md

 ## Petroleum Jelly in Dexcom G6 Sensor
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Petroleum jelly

-After inserting the sensor and before snapping in the transmitter, you can see small blobs of petroleum jelly inside the sensor around the contacts.
+After inserting the sensor and before snapping in the transmitter, you may notice small blobs of petroleum jelly inside the sensor around the contacts.
-Don't wipe them off.
-Don't let dust or any other material get into it.
+**Do not wipe them off.**  Also, ensure that dust or any other material does not get into the sensor.

-You should wait a minute or two to make sure there is no bleeding.
-If there is, use Q-tips to absorb the blood and keep doing it until bleeding stops.
-If blood gets into the contacts, it could compromise the insulation of the two contacts resulting in erroneous low readings.
+Wait a minute or two to ensure there is no bleeding.
+If bleeding occurs, use Q-tips to absorb the blood and continue until the bleeding stops.
+If blood gets into the contacts, it may compromise their insulation, leading to erroneous low readings.

-After cleaning the transmitter contacts (not the sensor) snap in the transmitter.
-Doing so causes the substance to spread around the contacts.
-It provides a barrier, against moisture, around the contacts.
+After cleaning the transmitter contacts (but not the sensor), snap in the transmitter.
+This action spreads the petroleum jelly around the contacts, forming a barrier against moisture.

-In order to [restart](./Restart-G6-sensor.md) a G6 sensor, we remove the transmitter and later snap it back in.
-Don't insert a test strip between the transmitter and sensor to restart.
-Doing so will effectively wipe away the jelly.
+To [restart a G6 sensor](./Restart-G6-sensor.md), the transmitter is removed and later snapped back in.
+Do not insert a test strip between the transmitter and the sensor to restart it.
+Doing so may effectively wipe away the petroleum jelly.
-When [removing the transmitter for restart](./Remove-transmitter.md), don't wipe away the substance from the transmitter contacts.
-While the transmitter is out, keep the contacts untouched and avoid wearing tight clothing over the sensor to avoid wiping away the substance.
+When [removing the transmitter for a restart](./Remove-transmitter.md), avoid wiping away the substance from the transmitter contacts.
+While the transmitter is out, keep the contacts untouched.
+Also, avoid wearing tight clothing over the sensor to prevent wiping away the petroleum jelly.

 ![](./images/PetroleumJelly.png)
 <br/>